Black Brigade of Cincinnati: Legacy

 The Black Brigade of Cincinnati was the first organization of African Americans to be used for military purposes by the North during the American Civil War.

 In 2012, a resolution was passed within the U.S. Senate recognizing members of Cincinnati Black Brigade as veterans.

 Memorial monument

 During the 150th anniversary of the 1862 defense of Cincinnati, a memorial monument to the Black Brigade was dedicated in Smale Riverfront Park in Cincinnati on September 9, 2012.
-Designed by sculptors John Hebenstreit and Carolyn Manto, the monument features three life-size bronze figures, relief panels, and the names of all 700 soldiers in the Black Brigade.
+Designed by Jan Brown Checco and Sasaki Associates, sculptors John Hebenstreit and Carolyn Manto created three life-size bronze figures, relief panels, while Tyrone Williams composed poetry to express the soldiers inner thoughts, and Erik Brown established the application of texts.
+The names of all 700 soldiers in the Black Brigade are etched in stone.